Publish apps in the Microsoft Teams Tenant Apps Catalog

 Go to the Tenant Apps Catalog

-Launch the Microsoft Teams client and sign-in using your global admin credentials.
+Start the Microsoft Teams client and sign-in using your global admin credentials.
 From the Microsoft Teams Store, select the new section named for your specific organization (in this example, Contoso).
-Users in your organization can view apps in the catalog and install them to teams of which they are a member.
+Users in your organization can view apps in the catalog and install them for teams of which they are a member.

 Add an app to the Tenant Apps Catalog

-(You can also choose Upload for me or my teams, which is called sideloading, that makes the app available only to your or your selected teams.)
+(You can also choose Upload for me or my teams, which is called sideloading.
+Sideloading makes the app available only to your teams or to teams you select.)

-Navigate to the app package and select it.
+Navigate to the app package and select it, and then click Open.

 When you go back to your Tenant Apps Catalog, the new enterprise app will be there.
 Remember, only you and members of your organization have access to this app catalog.